beccyv/Revive1/ReadMe.md

 ​
 ### Interface Design
 ​
-..*All Application component render on screen in a responsive mode and are usable across modern       Desktop, Tablet and Phone broswers.
+..* All Application component render on screen in a responsive mode and are usable across modern Desktop, Tablet and Phone broswers.
 ​
 ### Application Functionality
 ​
-..*The application shows the list of Defibrilator around the user location and calculate the time     to reach them in fastest possible route.
+..* The application shows the list of defibrillator around the user location and calculate the time to reach them in fastest possible route.
 ​
-..*Users can add a defibrilator in the list by filling a form in website.
+..* Users can add a defibrillator in the list by filling a form in website.
 ​
 ### Map Marker
 ​
-..*The map displays all location by default.
+..* The map displays all location by default.
 ​
-..*Clicking a location displays unique information about the location and displays the list of        defibrilator within half a kilometer.
+..* Clicking a location displays unique information about the location and displays the list of defibrillator within half a kilometre.
 ​
 ### Asynchronous API Requests
 ​